prefix-dev/pixi/docs/reference/pixi_manifest.md

 The build system is a table that can contain the following fields:

 - `channels`: specifies the channels to get the build backend from.
+- `build-backend`: specifies the build backend to use.
+This is a table that can contain the following fields:
+  - `name`: the name of the build backend to use.
+This will also be the executable name.
+  - `version`: the version of the build backend to use.

 ```toml
 [build-system] # (5)!